MeltMyMind/Preprocessor/README.md

 # Preprocessor
 Tool to preprocess datasets

 This is a nice little tool to help anybody with preprocessing csv files for machine learning.

-The frontend was created with TKinter.
+I'm still working on it, but it can be used already nonetheless.

-A detailed description will follow shortly.
+A more detailed description will follow shortly.

 To install all the necessary dependencies, use the requirements.txt files like this: pip install -r requirements.txt